How to spot a moving scam in Brooklyn?

 Unfortunately, in every profession, there are people who just abhor doing an honest day’s work.
 Instead, such people resort to doing shady deals and scams.
 And let’s not kid ourselves – the moving industry is no different.
 We know what you’re thinking now – sure, that’s all fine and good, but how we protect ourselves when browsing for moving firms?
 Well, it really comes down to one most important thing – you need to know what a basic moving scam in Brooklyn looks like if you want to hire professional movers:

-- Additional costs – When you’re looking for a moving company, you’ll come across good deals and bad deals.
+When you’re looking for a moving company, you’ll come across good deals and bad deals.
 And then, once in a while, you’ll stumble upon an impossibly low price.
 We’re talking ridiculously low.
 Really, how can you give this a pass?
 And that’s the classic hook.
 However, once the job is done, you’ll be hassled with ridiculously large ‘additional costs’ you’ll be asked to pay.

-- Hostage goods – Here’s another classic play – the “movers” load your thing onto their trucks, as any moving company would.
+Here’s another classic play – the “movers” load your thing onto their trucks, as any moving company would.
 But then they proceed to basically hold your property hostage.
 They will refuse to move the truck or unload it without you paying additional money.

-- Grey area moving – We should mention a different sort of scam.
+We should mention a different sort of scam.
 These are movers that aren’t really scamming you per se, but you’re still at risk.
 Basically, we’re talking about movers that don’t work for registered, reputable and legal moving firms.
 Instead, they choose to work outside the law, without an actual company or registration.
 While they may do the job right, you’re at risk.
 Not only are you not guaranteed any quality, but if these illegal movers are prosecuted, your things may be kept as evidence!

 Telltale signs of a moving scam in Brooklyn

 Okay, so now you’ve got the basic idea of how moving scammers operate.
 But, it’s even more important to know how to spot a moving scam early on.
 After all, knowing about scams won’t do you much good after the fact, right?
 Yeah, you know it makes sense.
 So let’s talk about one of the most surefire ways to spot moving frauds.
+When you start researching, you will see that it is quite simple to notice mistakes that the fraud movers have made.

 As we’ve already mentioned, the moving companies, much like any other business, are subject to some industry regulations.
 Yeah, we know, legal technicalities aren’t exactly fun – but trust us, this is in your interest to learn.
 Basically, all legitimate and legal moving companies out there are obligated to provide you with something.
 And that something is a pamphlet about your rights and responsibilities when you move.
 This contains most of the important information you need to know about the moving process, from a legal point of view.
 So, if a moving company you’re doing business with doesn’t provide you with this, chances are that something isn’t right.
 And fraudulent moving companies probably won’t be rushing to give you information that might expose their shady dealings.